-Tips for Solving Cash Flow Problems in a Business
+How to Solve Cash Flow Problems in Business

-- Seasonal businesses with high revenue in season and little revenue the rest of the year,
+- Seasonal businesses with high revenue in season and little revenue for the rest of the year;

-- Startups who haven't generated enough income yet to pay bills, and
+- Startups who haven't generated enough income yet to pay their bills;

 - Builders and construction companies must also pay bills while waiting for a construction project to finish and payment to be received.

 Sure, you must pay some expenses at all times, like rent and utilities, and you will need to pay employees for that extra time they work during seasonal highs, but resist the urge to spend on big-ticket items that can be put off.
 Putting excess cash into a savings account or money market fund for the lean times can help you avoid having to borrow during those times.
 Simply put, DSATM; Don't Spend All the Money.

 If your cash flow situation is cyclical, create a yearly budget to see how much cash you will need each month to pay recurring bills, then build in that savings from the higher cash months to see how much you will need.